brentwalther/brentwalther.github.io/_posts/2020-06-26-tree-service-home-brewing-first-three.md

 ## Sugar Daddy - Belgian Tripel {#sugar-daddy}

-Trent's first solo homebrew (before we started brewing together) was a belgian tripel and he really liked the way it turned out, so we decided to do one of these for our third beer.
-I was surprised how much sugar you need to put in a belgian tripel but I guess I understand it given how sweet and boozy they are.
-We did have a mishap while brewing toasty roasty (our carboy got overfilled a little bit and blew the stopper off!) so we knew we needed to be more careful with the fermentation setup, especially in a beer we expected to be very active.
+Trent's first solo homebrew (before we started brewing together) was a belgian tripel and he really liked the way it turned out so we decided to brew one together for our third beer.
+I was surprised by the amount of sugar you need to put in a belgian tripel but it makes sense given how sweet and boozy they are.
+We had a mishap while brewing toasty roasty (our carboy got overfilled a little bit and blew the stopper off!) so we knew we needed to be more careful with the fermentation setup, especially in a beer that had plenty of food for the yeast.

 Of our first three beers, this one actually turned out to be my least favorite but was still really good.
 We used a TON of sugar and it has a bit of a strange syrupy after taste.
-If I had to guess, I think it could be because of our boil process (perhaps better heat distribution could have improved it).
-Regardless, it turned out good.
+Shooting in the dark, I think more even heat distribution during out boiling process could have improved it some.
+Regardless, I still liked it.

 <figure>
   <img alt="The tripel during the boil.
 Very foamy!" src="/img/sugar_daddy_boil.jpg" />